-What is the difference between Dripping and Tallow?
+What is the difference between Tallow & Dripping?

 Tallow is suet dripping.
-Suet is the fat deposit around the organs.
-It is highly vascularised and therefore said to have a high nutrient content.
-It is one of natures richest sources of conjugated linoleic acid CLA.
-It is much firmer than regular dripping and cooks at higher temperature.
+Suet is a highly vascularised, nutrient dense fat deposit surrounding the internal organs.
+It is one of nature’s richest sources of conjugated linoleic acid CLA.
+It is much firmer than regular dripping, resulting in the best high temperature cooking available.

 Is your Dipping organic?

 Can you remember a time when ‘organic’ simply meant natural wholesome goodness?

 Long before organic became a verifiable registration, our Tasmanian farmers were raising cattle on lush wild paddocks, exposed to raw salty sea spray and rich heavy rains.

 Today, organic certification can mean the animal is fed with ‘organic’ soy, grain, wheat, corn and palm kernal husks - far removed from the natural food chain of the animal.

 Instead, we are commited to providing a premium product that we see as superior to an organic label which can be achieved bureaucratically.
 Our assurance is simple: Our product is sourced from free to roam 100% grass fed Tasmanian cattle.
 Nothing else is introduced to the diet, including grain.